-- b) A loan recipient may request deferment during the time of required military service. - c) The military deferment must be requested in writing to the loan servicer, stating the beginning and ending dates of the required military service, and must be accompanied by a copy of the military orders. - d) The military deferment must be requested and approved on a yearto-year basis (annually). - e) If a loan recipient continues military service for any reason beyond the REQUIRED time, then that person shall be declared ineligible for additional military deferment. - f) If a recipient obligates himself/herself to VOLUNTARY military service, then the recipient shall be declared ineligible for military deferment. - E. Repayment through Service - 1.
-Service Deferment - a) The loan recipient who completes the approved program of study, earns the necessary license (if required), and obtains appropriate employment may request a service deferment. - b) The loan recipient must submit to the third-party servicer a Service Deferment Form at the beginning of each and every year of employment until the debt is paid in full. - c) The deferment form must be submitted by the month after the expiration of the grace period. - 2.
-Service Cancellation a) Loan recipients who render employment according to the terms of their Master Contract and Note may request service cancellation.
+- a) In terms of military service, the following definitions shall apply: - (1) REQUIRED military service is that service which is required of an individual in the service of the Armed Forces of the United States; it does not include a military service obligation incurred to repay a grant, stipend or scholarship. - (2) OBLIGATED or VOLUNTARY military service is that service which is performed by the individual in repayment of a debt owed the United States government as a result of military scholarships, ROTC scholarships, etc. received by the individual.
+Service is VOLUNTARY if the individual is not obligated to incur a period of military service but chooses to incur the service obligation. - b) A loan recipient may request deferment during the time of required military service. - c) The military deferment must be requested in writing to the loan servicer, stating the beginning and ending dates of the required military service, and must be accompanied by a copy of the military orders. - d) The military deferment must be requested and approved on a year-to-year basis (annually). - e) If a loan recipient continues military service for any reason beyond the REQUIRED time, then that person shall be declared ineligible for additional military deferment.

+f) If a recipient obligates himself/herself to VOLUNTARY military service, then the recipient shall be declared ineligible for military deferment.

+E. Repayment through Service

+1. Service Deferment

+- a) The loan recipient who completes the approved program of study, earns the necessary license (if required), and obtains appropriate employment may request a service deferment. - b) The loan recipient must submit to the third-party servicer a Service Deferment Form at the beginning of each and every year of employment until the debt is paid in full. - c) The deferment form must be submitted by the month after the expiration of the grace period.

+2. Service Cancellation